-My skin type: Normal with dry spots (eczema); prone to acne.
+My skin type: Mostly normal to dry (eczema flare-ups); prone to acne.

 Do keep in mind that I am not a scientist, doctor, or skincare expert.
 I just love talking about skincare!